Baby Essentials for the First 3 Months You Can’t Forget About

 Here are a host of benefits detailing why mineral sunscreen is best.

-The big reason is because mineral sunscreens are made with natural minerals and not chemicals.
+The big reason is that mineral sunscreens are made with natural minerals, not chemicals.

-Another reason is that chemical sunscreens take 20 minutes to be absorbed into the skin before it starts working.
+Another reason is that chemical sunscreens take 20 minutes to be absorbed into the skin before they start working.

-If you’re using this mineral sunscreen for your child in the future (sunscreens aren’t recommended until after 6 months), you can also use this on your little one.
+If you’re using this mineral sunscreen for your child in the future (sunscreens aren’t recommended until after six months), you can also use this on your little one.

-If you’re interested in a summary of these baby essentials so you can easily check off baby items as you attain them and know what’s remaining for the first 3 months:
+If you’re interested in a summary of these baby essentials so you can easily check off baby items as you attain them and know what’s remaining for the first three months:

 Here’s what’s NOT on my baby products checklist.